git-shawn/QR-Pop/README.md

 ## License

-Yeah go crazy with it.
-This code is distributed as-is under the MIT license.
+QR Pop is licensed under GPL-3.0.
+If you use any of the ideas in here, I'd love to see them!